This piece follows on from Richard Sorge, Part One, ‘The Spy from Baku’.

 Through Smedley, Sorge met Japanese journalist Hotsumi Ozaki, special correspondent for the Osaka Asahi Shimburi, Japan’s most respected newspaper.
 Ozaki saw through Sorge’s cover but apparently always believed he worked for the Comintern’s intelligence, the OMS, rather than the GRU.
 He and Sorge were both ladies’ men and drinkers.
 Aside from a deep and genuine ideological commitment to communism, Ozaki had also married his brother’s ex-wife, an anathema in traditional Japan, and not that usual anywhere else.
 Ozaki had good contacts with the Japanese consul general in Shanghai, Japanese businessmen in the city, officials in the Chinese Nationalist government and the ruling Kuomintang Party.
 He also recruited other Japanese to Sorge’s network.
 Ozaki was a figure to prove vital for Sorge’s next posting in Tokyo.

 Manchuria was coveted geo-strategically by Japan and for its natural resources, something Japan lacked.
 It had been controlled by an anti-Japanese warlord, Zhang Zuolin, who the Japanese assassinated in 1928, in the hope his opium-addicted some Zhang Xueling nicknamed the ‘Young Marshal’ would prove more compliant, they were wrong.
 In September 1931, Japan contrived the Mukden Incident as an excuse to remove Zhang the younger.
-Within six weeks the 11,000-strong Kwantung Army had defeated Zhang’s 250,000-strong Northeastern Army, albeit under-trained and poorly led, a defeat that earned Zhang another nickname, ‘General Non-Resistance’ (he later fought with Chiang Kai-shek, and immigrated to Hawaii where he died in 2001, aged 100).
+Within six weeks the Kwantung Army, the largest and most prestigious command in the Imperial Japanese Army and responsible for securing Japan's interests in Manchuria, had defeated Zhang’s 250,000-strong Northeastern Army, a defeat that earned Zhang another nickname, ‘General Non-Resistance’ (he later fought with Chiang Kai-shek, and immigrated to Hawaii where he died in 2001, aged 100).
 The defeat prompted Moscow to ponder the question to dominant Sorge’s espionage activities for the next decade, would Japan turn south to China and Southeast Asia or north to the Soviet Union?

 At the beginning of 1932 Japan attacked Chinese forces outside the city in the so-called Shanghai Incident.
 The battle raged for 34 days, and everyday Sorge journeyed to the front lines learning Japan’s fighting techniques and trying to discover their true purpose.
 He and Clausen and others in the spy network worked out of the back of a photographer’s shop on the North Szechuan Road.
 Many of the other Soviet espionage organisations in Shanghai had been compromised, so Sorge had become the Soviet Union’s only source of information on the ground, but time however was running out.